bspeice/speice.io/_posts/2018-09-01-rusts-primitives-are-weird.md

 }
 ```

-This allows us to create the variable `y` of type `Integer`, and at run time peek into `y`
+This creates the variable `y` of type `Integer` (which inherits `Object`), and at run time we
-to locate the `toString()` function and call it.
+dereference `y` to locate the `toString()` function and call it.
+Rust obviously handles things a bit

-So why do we have to jump through the extra hoops for this?
-The reason is partially that Java
-treats the primitive values as just a "bag of bits"; there are no functions to call, no references
-to maintain, it's just a set number of bits to represent a value.
-If you call a function using
-`int` or `long` as an argument, internally Java will copy the bits across and your original value
-can't be modified.

-And if Rust has a similar "bag of bits" representation for its primitives (spoiler alert: it does),
-that gives us our first question: how does Rust get away with calling the equivalent of instance methods?
+differently, but we have to look at some low-level details to see how differently it actually is.

 # Low Level Handling of Primitives (C)

-Now, I still want to show off the "bag of bits" representation of primitives in Rust.
-But to do that,
-we have to expose a bit of how your computer thinks about those values.
-Let's consider the following
-code in C:
+We first need to build a foundation for reading and understanding the assembly code the
+final answer involves.
+Let's begin with showing how the `C` language (and your computer)
+thinks about "primitive" values in memory:

 ```c
 void my_function(int num) {}